-Here's the cake my granddaughter, Alana, wanted for her 16th Birthday celebration.
+Here's the cake my other granddaughter, Alana, wanted for her 16th Birthday celebration.
 A huge cream puff!

 I followed the recipe as above for the dough.
 I then piped it several times in an 8-inch circle onto parchment paper.
 It baked for just a few minutes longer than the cream puffs.

 I filled it with whipped cream that I added Whip-it to.
-I needed 3 cups of whipping cream (with 3 packages of Whip-it) to fill this properly.
+I needed 3 cups of heavy (whipping) cream (with 3 packages of Whip-it) to fill this properly.

-The chocolate glaze is made by pouring 1 cup of hot whipping cream into a bowl with 1 cup of semi-sweet chocolate chips.
+The chocolate glaze is made by pouring 1 cup of hot heavy (whipping) cream into a bowl with 1 cup of semi-sweet chocolate chips.
 I let that stand about 5 minutes and then stirred it well.
 Let it cool slightly before pouring it over the cake.

 Keep chilled until ready to serve.
 LECKER!